victorkingi/distributed-lab-2/README.md

 won't have time to set the final process running so that the first can connect.
 3. When you set up the processes, you'll also need some way to indicate which of them should start the song (I suggest allowing any `n` bottles of beer, for testing purposes).
+Only the last process you set up should need to be told the `n` to count down from.
 4. You may need to look at `client.Go` rather than `client.Call`.

 ## Don't forget to stop any AWS instances!